-Golden Gate National Recreation Area, and the Marin Headlands
+1. Golden Gate National Recreation Area and Marin Headlands

 Just on the other side of the Golden Gate Bridge, you will find the Golden Gate National Recreation Area and the Marin Headlands.
 They offer plenty of hiking trails and fabulous views of The City and the coast.

 It is probably the best vantage point there is for photographing the Golden Gate Bridge.
 It offers access to beautiful, serene and romantic Rodeo Beach, a black sand beach which is dog friendly and out of the wind (oh yeah, this is the bay area, be prepared for wind and/or fog).
 There is an amazing view of the bay, boats, the bridge and The City.

 There are two historic military forts on-site, Fort Barry and Fort Cronkhite.
 The views from the top where the old bunkers are is a sight you should not miss; it is a fantastic place to watch the sunset.

 The Point Bonita Lighthouse is still an active lighthouse.
 It is open to visitors, but the hours are limited to Saturday through Monday from 12:30 - 3:30 PM.
 There is an old suspension bridge leading to the lighthouse.
 Sometimes you can see whales in the bay from that vantage point.